 The primary novelty of the Homestake Array is that it is a three-dimensional broadband array, approximately spanning a cubic volume that is 1.5 km on each side (and hence a volume of about 3.4 km3), in a relatively seismically quiet and geologically stable region.
 This unusual array configuration leads to both unique opportunities and challenges.
 In this section, we provide preliminary analyses that demonstrate some of these potential prospects (and issues).
-The first subsection describes the ambient noise levels of the stations in our array; this noise is found to be nearly as low as some of the lowest noise stations in the world, suggesting some special capabilities of the array which at some periods are exceptional.
-The second subsection describes seismic events detected with our array that demonstrate the kinds of event data that were collected in this experiment.
-As e: as expected for an array of such small aperture, waveforms have a very high degree of coherence, but there are subtle differences between stations at depth and those nearer to the surface that suggest more detailed analysis may yield fruitful information regarding near-surface heterogeneity.
-Finally, since the results presented here represent only a first study of initial work on this dataset, in the next final subsection we discuss some of the other directions we envision the Homestake array dataset will be useful for considers possible future applications of these data.
+The first subsection describes the ambient noise levels of the stations in our array; this noise is found to be nearly as low as some of the lowest-noise stations in the world, suggesting some special capabilities of the array.
+The second subsection describes seismic events detected with our array; as expected for an array of such small aperture, waveforms have a very high degree of coherence, but there are subtle differences between stations at depth and those nearer to the surface that suggest more detailed analysis may yield fruitful information regarding near-surface heterogeneity.
+Finally, since the results presented here represent only a first study of this dataset, in the next subsection we discuss some of the other directions we envision the Homestake array dataset will be useful for.